raspibolt/raspibolt/guide/bonus/bitcoin/sparrow-terminal.md

   Use SSL?: Yes
   ```

-* You should now be connected to your own Electrum Server
+* You are now connected to your own Electrum Server

   ![Sparrow_Test](../../../images/sparrow-test.png)